-Students in an SM/PhD program in Epidemiology can select any of the twelve Areas of Research Interest.
+Students in an SM/PhD program in Epidemiology can select any of the twelve Areas of Specialization.
 Students are then required to complete elective courses and conduct thesis or dissertation research in this area.

 - Introduces students to epidemiologic research methods, as well as the basic concepts and issues relating specifically to cancer epidemiology

 - Includes a breadth of courses on cancer research methodology, substantive courses on cancer epidemiology and prevention, as well as courses on genetic epidemiology and biomarkers.

 - The courses are aimed at enhancing the skills and training of cancer epidemiologists through the integration of biologic and environmental factors into a deeper understanding of disease etiology and for translation into cancer control.